Ewan-Roberts/Jarvis/README.md

 ```
 'search for song' *Spat
 ```
-Searches spotify for the song you specify and plays the best match
+Searches Spotify for the song you specify and plays the best match

 ```
 'Wikipedia' *spat